 - Configure a Max-eDTU for databases that is lower than the eDTU count for the pool as a whole.
 This maximum caps the In-Memory OLTP storage utilization, in any database in the pool, to the size that corresponds to the eDTU count.

 - Configure a Min-eDTU that is greater than 0.
 This minimum guarantees that each database in the pool has the amount of available In-Memory OLTP storage that corresponds to the configured Min-eDTU.

 Columnstore indexes aren't required to fit in memory.
 Therefore, the only cap on the size of the indexes is the maximum overall database size, which is documented in the SQL Database service tiers article.

 When you use clustered columnstore indexes, columnar compression is used for the base table storage.
-This can significantly reduce the storage footprint of your user data, which means that you can fit more data in the database.
-And this can be further increased with columnar archival compression.
+This compression can significantly reduce the storage footprint of your user data, which means that you can fit more data in the database.
+And the compression can be further increased with columnar archival compression.
 The amount of compression that you can achieve depends on the nature of the data, but 10 times the compression is not uncommon.

 For example, if you have a database with a maximum size of 1 terabyte (TB) and you achieve 10 times the compression by using columnstore indexes, you can fit a total of 10 TB of user data in the database.